 - How to answer, “Tell me about yourself.”

 - How to answer, “Talk about a conflict you’ve had at work.”

 - How to answer, “Share an example of a time you had to motivate coworkers.”

 When applying for tech jobs, many people spend their time worrying about the technical questions, leaving them with no time or energy for much else.
 But, with so many people in the same fields these days and most have similar backgrounds.
 So, more and more companies are now relying on culture fit as the factor that decides whether or not you get a job.

 Part of the preparation for your behavioral interviews should be researching the company and getting a good understanding of their mission, values, culture, and products.
 We work with hundreds of people on all aspects of their job search, including technical and behavioral interview preparation.
-Through this work, we have been able to determine common behavioral questions that you can practice responding to before you even meet with the interviewer.
+Through this work, we have been able to determine behavioral questions from top tech companies that you can practice responding to before you even meet with the interviewer.

 1. Tell me about yourself.

 It is very likely that all of your interviews will start with the interviewer asking you to introduce yourself.
 That means you should 100% have your elevator pitch prepared.
 The research you did on their mission and values will help you because you want to connect your experience to their goals, so they know you are a good fit for the culture.

 When you prepare your elevator pitch, give a high-level recap of your experience, starting with your education and moving through past positions and projects.
 Highlight the impact you made as much as you can.
 When you are concluding, show how you connect to their mission.
 For example, “Building a safer Internet is something that is really important to me and it’s exciting to see that Google feels the same way.”

 For an elevator pitch template and more information on how to research the company, review our guide to writing a strong elevator pitch.